Social Media Icons

 This is how I pictured retirement but it's a bit busier than that!

-We are both retired and now spend our days renovating our new home and spoiling our four cats and two dogs.
+We are both retired and now spend our days renovating our new home and spoiling our five cats and two dogs - all rescues.
 My husband likes to "makes things", and I like to quilt in my sewing room and enable my fabric addiction.
 Gardening and weather watching occupy the warm weather months, and I love to bake year-round.

 Some random facts about me: